ayumitanaka13/japanese-citypop/README.md

 A web application that recommends you to listen to Japanese city pop music!

-Users can sign up and leave comments on your favorite songs.
+Users can sign up and leave comments on your favorite artist's page.

 # Preview